gossi/ember-rfcs/text/0669-tracked-storage-primitive.md

 Now, instead of setting values directly in our internal private map, we're wrapping those values in tracked storage.
-We create the storage instances with `createStorage`, we get the value from them with `getValue`, and we set the value in the with `setValue`.
-Each tracked storage contains exactly one value, and whenever we read that value with `getValue`, it is consumed in any tracked computations that are currently occuring - just like reading the value of a tracked property.
-Likewise, setting the value of a tracked storage instance with `setValue` will dirty it, and cause any tracked computations which used it previously to recompute, just like setting the value of a tracked property.
+We create the storage instances with `Storage`, we get the value from them with the `get` method, and we set the value in the with `set` method.
+Each tracked storage contains exactly one value, and whenever we read that value with `get`, it is consumed in any tracked computations that are currently occuring - just like reading the value of a tracked property.
+Likewise, setting the value of a tracked storage instance with `set` will dirty it, and cause any tracked computations which used it previously to recompute, just like setting the value of a tracked property.

 There's just one issue with this implementation so far - what happens to